Kreablo/koha-plugin-vendor-acquisition/README.md

 A record match rule can be selected in order to avoid reimporting already existing records.
-New record matching rules can be configured under Kuha administration -> Record matching rules.
+New record matching rules can be configured under Koha administration -> Record matching rules.

 When receiving an order, the match with highest score, if any matches, will be selected by default.
 The user will be able to choose a